BenSparksCode/sql-practice/README.md

 - RIGHT JOIN = Returns only unmatched rows from right table.
 - FULL OUTER JOIN = Returns unmatched rows from both tables.

+### LEFT JOIN

+Returns unmatched and matched rows from the left table, and only matched rows from the right table.

 ```
+SELECT companies.permalink AS companies_permalink,
+       companies.name AS companies_name,
+       acquisitions.company_permalink AS acquisitions_permalink,
+       acquisitions.acquired_at AS acquired_date
+FROM tutorial.crunchbase_companies companies
+LEFT JOIN tutorial.crunchbase_acquisitions acquisitions
+ON companies.permalink = acquisitions.company_permalink
 ```

 ## Advanced SQL Concepts